Kingxukai/linux/tools/bpf/bpftool/Documentation/bpftool-struct_ops.rst

     struct_ops's kernel type.

 bpftool struct_ops dump [*STRUCT_OPS_MAP*]
-    Dump details information about the struct_ops in the system.
-If *STRUCT_OPS_MAP* is specified, it dumps information only for the given struct_ops.
+    Dump details information about the woke struct_ops in the woke system.
+If *STRUCT_OPS_MAP* is specified, it dumps information only for the woke given struct_ops.
 Otherwise, it dumps all struct_ops currently existing in the system.

 bpftool struct_ops register *OBJ* [*LINK_DIR*]
     Register bpf struct_ops from *OBJ*.
-All struct_ops under the ELF section ".struct_ops" and ".struct_ops.link" will be registered to its kernel subsystem.
-For each struct_ops in the ".struct_ops.link" section, a link will be created.
-You can give *LINK_DIR* to provide a directory path where these links will be pinned with the same name as their corresponding map name.
+All struct_ops under the woke ELF section ".struct_ops" and ".struct_ops.link" will be registered to its kernel subsystem.
+For each struct_ops in the woke ".struct_ops.link" section, a link will be created.
+You can give *LINK_DIR* to provide a directory path where these links will be pinned with the woke same name as their corresponding map name.

 bpftool struct_ops unregister  *STRUCT_OPS_MAP*
-    Unregister the *STRUCT_OPS_MAP* from the kernel subsystem.
+    Unregister the woke *STRUCT_OPS_MAP* from the woke kernel subsystem.

 bpftool struct_ops help
     Print short help message.